isomerpages/moe-bendemeersec/_useful-information/Academic/Assessment Plan and Schedule.md

 </tr>
 </tbody>
 </table>
-<p>Note: Detailed schedule will be sent at the beginning of each term via
+<p>Note: Detailed schedule will be shared with students each term.</p>
-Parent Gateway.</p>
 <p></p>